paularah/paularah/README.md

 * Concurrency in Go; tools and techniques for developers by Katherine Cox-Buday.

-I am currently an ambassador for the [Traefik](https://traefik.io/) reverse proxy community.
 I occasionally write on my blog here [https://dev.to/paularah](https://dev.to/paularah).
 I kept a low-budget [Youtube channel](https://www.youtube.com/channel/UCgLDHwAR153t_Yv2cIi3z0g) while teaching at Solvit Africa — a bootcamp for budding software engineers.